 Trail Condition & Going Down

 If I’m being honest, the terrain was better than I expected.
-Everyone says that you fall a lot of this trail so I was expecting it to be a lot worst, but I’d say only from the saddle and 2 miles after are the slipperiest parts – don’t get me wrong, it’s all super steep going downhill and killed my knees, but those two miles were really bad (I hiked down super slowly).
+Everyone says that you fall a lot of this trail so I was expecting it to be a lot worst, but I’d say only from the saddle and 2 miles after are the slipperiest parts – don’t get me wrong, it’s all super steep going downhill and killed my knees, but those two miles were really bad (I hiked down very slowly).

 Tips for hiking down to save your knees: